Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Observation Arm

 This estimator averages $\eta_g(A_y)$, defined as $\E_g[Y|A_y]$, over $\P_\std(A_y)$.
 We can thus estimate $\theta_g$ by fitting a model for $\eta_g(A_y)$, obtaining predicted values $\hateta_g$, and averaging them among the standard population, i.e., those with $T=1$.
 This is essentially an outcome regression, g-computation, or g-formula estimator \citep{snowden2011implementation}.
 To achieve consistent estimation of $\theta_g$, the model for $\eta_g(A_y)$ must be correctly specified.

-The third estimator is the same as Eqn. \ref{eq:Estimator_SE} but fits the model for $\eta_g$ to the sample space of the standard population.
-This entails weighting the $\eta_g$ model by $\hatomega_{gT}^{A_y}$ (Eqn. \ref{eq:Weight_Ay}).
-This is essentially the doubly robust weighted sequential expectation estimator first proposed by Marshall Joffe \citep{isenberg2024marshall} and later explained by \citet{gabriel2024inverse}.
-When the model for $\eta_g$ has the mean recovery property, the esitmator is consistent for $\theta_g$ if either $\eta_g(A_y)$ is correctly specified or $\omega_{1T}^{A_y}$ is consistently estimated.
+The third estimator is the same as (\ref{eq:Estimator_SR}) but fits the model for $\eta_g$ to the sample space of the standard population.
+This entails weighting the $\eta_g$ model by $\hatomega_{gT}^{A_y}$ (\ref{eq:Weight_Ay}).
+This is essentially the doubly robust weighted regression estimator first proposed by Marshall Joffe \citep{isenberg2024marshall} and later explained by \citet{gabriel2024inverse}.
+When the model for $\eta_g$ has the mean recovery property, the estimator is consistent for $\theta_g$ if either $\eta_g(A_y)$ is correctly specified or $\omega_{gT}^{A_y}$ is consistently estimated.
 For intuition, the mean recovery property ensures that $\E_\std[\eta^{'}_g(A_y)]=\E_\std[\eta_g(A_y)]$ when the fitted model $\eta^{'}_g(A_y)$ is incorrectly specified but the weights $\hatomega_{gT}^{A_y}$ are consistently estimated.
 Likewise, $\E_\std[\eta^{'}_g(A_y)]=\E_\std[\eta_g(A_y)]$ when the fitted model $\eta^{'}_g(A_y)$ is correctly specified, regardless of the weights.
 This estimator also solves the influence function for $\theta_g$, which is: